When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 This is just one of the many situations in which a good VPN kill switch comes in handy.
 But how does this feature work, and how can you activate it?
 Also, which kill switch VPN should you choose?
 In this article, we will answer all these questions.

-This feature is analogous to a firewall.
-It will monitor your VPN connection 24/7.
-If your VPN disconnects, the kill switch will block the Internet on your device (or specific apps) until the VPN connection is up and running again.
+A VPN Kill Switch is a highly useful method to safeguard your privacy.
+It is analogous to a firewall and monitors your VPN connection 24/7.
+And if a situation occurs where your VPN disconnects, the kill switch will block the Internet on your device (or specific apps) until the VPN connection is up and running again, thereby saving you from accidental data leaks.

-A VPN kill switch works in the background, monitoring your VPN connection.
+A VPN kill switch runs in the background, monitoring your VPN connection constantly.
 If any issues are detected, it blocks your access to the Internet and later restores your connection once it's safe again.

 We can generally divide its functionality into four stages; These are: